 We went to sleep with plans to wake up and explore further before our bus ride and flight.
 Of course we overslept, which is easy to do when there’s no sun until it’s almost lunchtime.

-After a trip back to Bonus grocery for snacks, and a brief argument between Amber and I about how many snacks to get (remind me to never again say, “Dang, didn’t you just eat!”), we made it home 12 hours later, with both of us in agreement that we probably won’t take another winter trip to a freezing destination, though we do feel lucky that are one cold trip was to the one and only Iceland.
+After a trip back to Bonus grocery for snacks, and a brief argument between Amber and I about how many snacks to get (remind me to never again say, “Dang, didn’t you just eat!”), we made it home 12 hours later, with both of us in agreement that we probably won’t take another winter vacation to a freezing destination, though we do feel lucky that are one cold trip was to Iceland.